 The reason these three topics resonated with me is coincidentally three-fold.
 Firstly, it got personal very quickly.
 I am the epitome of the ideas hub.
-The neurons don’t stop their endless production of thought and the synapses seem to continue a never ending flow of starting points like the tap dancers in a Las Vegas chorus line.
-My mind of good intentions, is great in being able to 4X4 on all fronts and help other’s who are stuck in a mind bog, but for me, this plethora of thought can also create a traffic jam on the on-ramp to intentionally following through and completing one great idea.
+The neurons don’t stop their endless production of thought and the synapses seem to continue a never-ending flow of starting points like the tap dancers in a Las Vegas chorus line.
+My mind of good intentions is great in being able to 4X4 on all fronts and help others who are stuck in a mind bog, but for me, this plethora of thought can also create a traffic jam on the on-ramp to intentionally following through and completing one great idea.

 In this case, the discipline of people, the discipline of thought and the discipline of action, to me define key values in applying intentionality.

-Finally, it was how these three areas in this line of thought provided individual levels of focus that I felt were easy to qualify and quantify when you are dealing with the enemy of intention, which is distraction.
+Finally, it was how these three areas in this line of thought provided individual levels of focus that I felt were easy to qualify and quantify when you are dealing with the enemy of intention, which is a distraction.
 Think about that thought for a moment, very few of us sit around doing nothing at all.
 What we do is spend hours and days spinning in the washing machine of everything and accomplish very little.
-We are distracted with new ideas, activities and pleasures that take away our momentum and with it our intention.
+We are distracted by new ideas, activities and pleasures that take away our momentum and with it our intention.

 Consider for a moment how pivotal these three topics are to the success of every project.
 The people, the thoughts (or thinking) and the actions taken in pursuit of the dream.
 Nail these and you nail the dream.